 Every front door needs a terrific Halloween wreath adorning it.
-Learn how to make this fun light-up DIY Halloween wreath to light the way for trick-or-treaters!
+Learn how to make this fun light-up DIY spider web wreath to light the way for trick-or-treaters!

 If you’re a traditional wreath enthusiast, you probably lean towards round designs.
 I love to mix things up, so sometimes I’ll do a round design, and sometimes I’ll explore with other shapes.

-This DIY Halloween wreath design is sort of a combination.
+This fun spider web wreath design is sort of a combination.
 It’s round but created in a spiderweb shape, so there’s no singular large hole in the middle.

 It’s the perfect idea for adding to your door before the big night.
 The trick-or-treaters will love this adorable wreath.
 The fact that it lights up is a fun bonus!

-Making a DIY Halloween wreath has never been easier!
+Making this spider web wreath has never been easier!

-Supplies Needed To Make A Spiderweb DIY Halloween Wreath
+Supplies Needed To Make A Spider Web Wreath

-I’ve included a list of everything you’ll need for this project and even added links for some items to make finding them easier.
-Some links below are affiliate links which means that you do not pay anymore but a portion of any purchase will go to this site.
+I’ve included a list of what you’ll need for this project and even added links for some items to make finding them easier.

 - Hot Glue and Glue Gun

-How To Make A Light-Up DIY Halloween Wreath
+How To Make A Light-Up Spider Web Wreath

 You’re going to be amazed at how easy this project is!
 Just follow the steps below.
 If you want, you can grab the handy printable recipe card at the bottom of this post.

-Start by painting your spider web with white paint.
-Set it aside to dry while you assemble your spiders.
+Start by painting your spider web blank with white paint.
+Set it aside to dry while you work on your spiders.

 I totally forgot to take a picture of the spiderweb before it was painted!
 You all can just imagine it in the image above as plain wood and then imagine me painting it white. 😉

-Use the adhesive strips in your package to secure the lights to the back of the spider as shown in the image below.
+Use adhesive strips or tape to secure the lights to the back of the spider as shown in the image below.

 Then, you can light up your spider for some spooky glow fun!